Opaque pointer: C

 This example demonstrates a way to achieve the information hiding (encapsulation) aspect of object-oriented programming using the C language.
-If someone wanted to change the definition of struct obj, it would be unnecessary to recompile any other modules in the program that use the obj.h header file unless the API was also changed.
+If someone wanted to change the definition of struct Integer, it would be unnecessary to recompile any other modules in the program that use the Integer.h header file unless the API was also changed.
 Note that it may be desirable for the functions to check that the passed pointer is not NULL, but such checks have been omitted above for brevity.